uber/tchannel/docs/thrift.md

 responses will be sent using `call res` messages, with values for `arg{1,2,3}` as defined in [Arguments][].

+For `call req`, the service name (`service~1`) should be set to the name of the TChannel service being called.
+This does not necessarily have to be the same as the Thrift `service` name.
+For example, the service being designed could be called `blog` but the Thrift `service` name could be `BlogService`.

 For `call res`,

 -   In case of success, the Response Code (`code:1`) must be set to `0x00`.